dcdpr/did-btcr2/mdbook/src/terminology.md

 A [Beacon Signal] from an SMT Beacon contains the root of an optimized [Sparse Merkle Tree].
 See [SMT Beacon] for more.

+## SMT Proof { #smt-proof }

+A set of SHA256 hashes for nodes in a [Sparse Merkle Tree] that together form a path from a leaf in the tree to the Merkle root, proving that the leaf is in the tree.

 ## Sparse Merkle Tree { #sparse-merkle-tree }

 A [Merkle Tree] data structure where each data point included at the leaf of the tree is indexed.